The art and science of osteopathy

 After the treatment, it is possible to advise how many treatments may be needed, as well as their frequency.

-Based on experience and feedback from the patient the osteopath can suggest a course of treatment to assist recovery.
+Based on experience and feedback from the patient the osteopath can suggest a course of treatments to assist recovery.
 Depending on the severity of the problem, you may need several treatments.
 It is important to follow the osteopath's advice to achieve recovery, and prevent recurrence.

 In chronic or recurring cases about four to six treatments might be needed, over a period of six to eight weeks.
 About 20% of new patients need only one treatment.